 If you find yourself dismissing neurodiversity, or giftedness because it ‘doesn’t matter‘ then you’re not inclusive.
 You’re discriminating, and you’re causing harm.

 It’s easy to think a school or a workplace or a community are doing OK.
 All the people who show up love it.
 It’s ‘meeting a need‘.
 What is not seen are all the people who don’t show.
 Who hear your ignorant language and quietly decide to turn away, go elsewhere.
-They haven’t got time to wade through it.
+Because they haven’t got time to wade through it.
 They’re tired.

 You won’t see the harmed because they won’t stick around and keep getting hurt if they have any other choice.